IBM-Cloud/docs/services/CloudAutomationManager/cam_managing_connections.md

 1. Click **Clouds**.

-2. In the connection list, click in the **ACTIONS** column on the right of the connection that you want to delete.
+2. In the connection list, click the menu in the **ACTIONS** column for the connection that you want to delete.

 3. In the action list, click **Delete Connection**.
 A confirmation window is opened.

 4. Click **Delete** to confirm that you want to delete the connection.